obasekiosa/nand2tetris/README.md

 # nand2tetris
-Following "Building a computer from first principles" by Noam Nisam and Simon Schocken.
+A complete simulation of a digital computer from basic gates to full operating system